Updated July 2026

 Insulation

-- Pipe insulation: Asbestos lagging was often used to insulate pipes in commercial and industrial settings to prevent heat loss and protect against fire hazards.
-This type of insulation can become friable and release fibres if damaged or deteriorated.
+- Pipe insulation: Asbestos lagging was widely used in commercial and industrial settings to insulate pipes, prevent heat loss, and reduce fire hazards.
+Over time, this insulation can become friable and release fibres if damaged or deteriorated.

-- Boiler insulation: Boilers and other heat-producing equipment were frequently insulated with asbestos-containing materials.
-Over time, the insulation can become brittle and pose a significant health risk if disturbed.
+- Boiler insulation: Boilers and other heat-producing equipment were often insulated with asbestos-containing materials.
+When these materials become brittle, they pose a significant health risk if disturbed.

 Floor tiles

-- Vinyl asbestos tiles: These tiles were made by combining vinyl with asbestos fibres, creating a resilient and long-lasting flooring material.
-Vinyl asbestos tiles is generally non-friable, but cutting, sanding, or breaking the tiles can release asbestos fibres.
+- Vinyl asbestos tiles: Asbestos-containing floor tiles were made by combining vinyl with asbestos fibres, creating a resilient flooring material.
+Generally non-friable, cutting, sanding, or breaking these tiles can release asbestos fibres.

-- Backing and adhesives: The backing material and adhesives used to install floor tiles often contained asbestos.
-When removing or replacing old flooring, these materials can become disturbed and release fibres.
+- Backing and adhesives: The adhesives and backing materials used to install vinyl or linoleum tiles often contained asbestos.
+Disturbing these materials during removal or renovation can release fibres.

 Roofing materials

-- Asbestos cement sheets: Often used for roofing and cladding, asbestos cement sheets are durable and weather-resistant.
-However, cutting, drilling, or breaking these sheets can release asbestos fibres into the air.
+- Asbestos cement sheets: Commonly used for roofing and cladding, asbestos-containing roof sheets are durable and weather-resistant, but cutting, drilling, or breaking them releases fibres.

-- Roof shingles: Some roof shingles were manufactured with asbestos to increase their fire resistance and longevity.
-These shingles can pose a risk when they deteriorate or during roofing repairs.
+- Roof shingles: Some shingles were manufactured with asbestos to enhance fire resistance and durability.
+Deteriorated or damaged shingles pose a fibre exposure risk.

 Cement products

-- Asbestos cement pipes: Commonly used for water supply and drainage systems, asbestos cement pipes are strong and resistant to corrosion.
-However, they can become hazardous if they crack or break.
+- Asbestos cement pipes: Used for water supply and drainage, these pipes are strong and corrosion-resistant but can become hazardous if cracked or broken.

-- Asbestos cement panels: These panels were used for walls, ceilings, and partitions in buildings.
-They are generally non-friable, but cutting or drilling can release asbestos fibres.
+- Asbestos cement panels: Used for walls, ceilings, and partitions; generally non-friable, but cutting or drilling can release fibres.

 - Corrugated asbestos cement sheet: Used for roofing and siding, asbestos cement sheeting is strong and durable.
 Like other asbestos cement products, they can release fibres if they are damaged or cut.